-The Relationship Smarts Plus (RS+) curriculum focuses on personal development related to identity, goals and values, distinguishing between healthy versus unhealthy relationship behaviors and safe choices in forming relationships, preventing dating violence, developing communication skills, and preparation for adult roles and responsibilities.
-The program consist of 13 lessons that builds skills and knowledge regarding healthy relationships.
+The Relationship Smarts Plus (RS+) curriculum focuses on personal development related to identity, goals and values, distinguishing between healthy and unhealthy relationship behaviors, making safe choices in forming relationships, preventing dating violence, developing communication skills, and preparing for adult roles and responsibilities.
+The program consists of 13 lessons that build skills and knowledge regarding healthy relationships.

 STARKVILLE, Miss. -- Having performed colonoscopies regularly throughout his career, retired gastroenterologist Dr. Sam Pace is experienced in identifying precursors of colorectal cancer.

 Although he did not feel any of those symptoms himself in 2011, Pace learned after a routine screening that he had the disease.

 "My story is effective when I talk to patients who say they feel fine and nothing is going to happen to them," Pace said.
 "I felt fine before I found out I had colon cancer.
 Fortunately, I was screened early enough to treat and survive it."